learn-co-curriculum/react-ts-forms-submit/README.md

 );
 ```

-> **Note**: Alternatively, there are some validation attributes features built
+> **Note**: Alternatively, there are some validation attributes built into HTML
-> into HTML forms themselves, such as a [`required` attribute][required], that
+> forms themselves, such as a [`required` attribute][required], that can prevent
-> can prevent users from submitting altogether if a specific input is not filled
+> users from submitting altogether if a specific input is not filled in
-> in correctly.
+> correctly.
 Still, it's good to know how to do these validations by hand in
 > more complex cases, such as checking that a password meets certain
 > requirements.